What is social media like in 2016?

 Video, video, video

 Facebook: many see the quest to steal YouTube’s thunder as driving the largest platform in social to be even bigger in 2016.
 Facebook’s native video ads appeared in October 2015, and in November about 8 billion daily views were reported.
-Spherical video, also called 360 Video, was introduced last year, and while both platforms support the new technology, the bet is that Facebook will outdo YouTube’s efforts.
+Spherical video, also called 360 Video, was introduced last year, and while both platforms support the new technology, much like technology is improving your health, the bet is that Facebook will outdo YouTube’s efforts.

 Aaannd we’re live!